 - Presence of tattoos or moles in the treatment area

 After this evaluation, the appropriate laser and treatment settings can be determined.
-Realistic client expectations should be discussed including the need for multiple treatment sessions, the potential need for maintenance treatments, and the possibility of variable responses to treatment.
+Realistic client expectations will be discussed including the need for multiple treatment sessions, the potential need for maintenance treatments, and the possibility of variable responses to treatment.

 On the day of treatment, the area should be clean and free of cosmetics.
-The Dynamic Cooling Device on the GentleMAX™ is a refrigerant spray that lessens the client's discomfort.
+The Dynamic Cooling Device on the GentleMAXPro™ is a refrigerant spray that lessens the client's discomfort.
 The protects the skin from excessive heating as well as the potential of skin darkening or lightening.
 Everyone in the room must wear protective eye wear during the laser procedure.

 In general, 4-6 treatments are required at each site to achieve permanent hair growth reduction.
 Darker hair responds best to the laser, while lighter hair may be less responsive.
 White, gray, and red hair will not respond.